numoonchld/numoonchld.github.io/_posts/2019-01-18-generate-an-express-app.md

 express tulpa-gen --view=pug --css=sass
 ```

-this creates a folder dedicated to the app, all of the next steps happen inside this, nagivate into it
+this creates a folder dedicated to the app, all of the next steps happen inside this, navigate into it
 ```
 cd tulpa-gen
 ```